 This page has a short explanation, some examples, and a chance for you to practice them.

-The simple present tense is the way to talk about facts: what is always, sometimes, or never true, or what happens over and over.
+The simple present tense is the way to talk about facts.
+It tells what is always, sometimes, or never true, or what happens over and over.

 It uses the base form of the verb (the infinitive without ‘to’) except in the third person singular.
 3rd person singular (he, she, or it-- one person or thing) ends in -s.

 We use the present continuous tense to talk about something that is happening right now.
 (I’m typing; you’re reading; my husband is driving and my daughter is sleeping.)
-It is formed using the verb to be with the ‘ing’ form (present participle) of the main verb, as shown.
+We form it using the verb 'to be' with the ‘ing’ form (present participle) of the main verb, as shown.